 Most of what we do as a point-of-purchase display and store fixture company involves designing and manufacturing freestanding displays either for the floor or the counter.
 That’s generally the nature of the POP display business.
 But what happens when a store has a clean floor policy whereby they don’t allow displays or your only opportunity is to put your product inline along side a sea of competitive products?
 Suddenly it gets a lot more difficult to differentiate your product and to drive sales.
 While some customers may be relieved that they don’t have to spend the money on a POP retail display, the reality is that off-shelf merchandising has shown to be more effective than inline merchandising, unless you have a well established and recognizable brand name.
 So let’s look at five different examples of effective inline merchandising.

-- Surf City Garage- After several years of demonstrated success with freestanding displays in major automotive aftermarket stores, Surf City Garage landed an opportunity with Wal-Mart.
+- Surf City Garage- After several years of demonstrated success with freestanding displays in major automotive aftermarket stores, Surf City Garage landed an opportunity with Wal-Mart with their Surf City Garage Custom Retail Display.
 The challenge, however, was that they would now be positioned inline in the automotive products aisle.
 Surf City Garage wanted to find a way to differentiate their enthusiast-grade automotive detailing products from the many other automotive products on the aisle.
 RICH LTD. worked with the Surf City Garage team to create a “store within a store” concept for their product set.

 We began by designing a large 3-D full-color vacuum formed header sign which served to set the boundaries for their “store” and to grab shoppers’ attention.
 It was unique on the aisle since everyone else was using flat signs instead of 3-D signs.
 Another key design element of the 4-ft. section was a prominent information graphic which we strategically placed in the center of the display.
 The graphic was designed to educate the shopper on the distinctive features and benefits of Surf City Garage’s products.
 Mounted on the end of a hook, the graphic played an important role in the educational sales process and also helped differentiate the “store” relative to other competitors who did not provide easy-to-digest detailed product information.
 Finally, the product assortment, which included everything from hanging microfiber towels to boxed products and spray bottles, was well organized and coordinated in a way that ensured a visually pleasing presentation.